On the Problems and Limits of Science

-This was a snapshot of my studies, as well as I could share them.
+This was a snapshot of my early studies, as well as I could share them.
 There’s certainly more to add, and there are likely more effective ways to elaborate.
 Which leads us to an actually astonishing amount of literature supporting the ideas of this post.
 For example, John Dewey, Everett Dean Martin (in The Behavior of Crowds), and others have criticized science for being “destructive of intellectual freedom” and “producing merely high-class trained-animal men.”
-More recent rebuttals have appeared with treatises like What the Bleep Do We Know!?, though that particular one is just fresh on my mind.
-The work of Jane Roberts (or Seth) is of great significance, too, for it comes with a model of reality that actually is one.
+The work of Jane Roberts (or Seth) is of great significance, for it comes with a model of reality that actually is one.
+More recent rebuttals have appeared with treatises like What the Bleep Do We Know!?, though that one is just fresh on my mind.
 And so on—and I’m sure we’ll talk about that “so on” again.

 Update (February 21, 2016)

-In other words, you just read my own argument against scientism, written before I most happily learned that there are very prominent people with even more concerns about it.
+In other words, you just read my own argument against scientism, written before I most happily learned how many very prominent people there are with even more concerns about it.

 Update (June 28, 2016)

 Uh.
 Covering the theory of science (during my studies at the Universität Hamburg) rather confirms my concerns, but I’d now lay these out quite differently from how I did it here.
-And I’d put more emphasis on ideas like Laudan’s pessimistic meta-induction, which says that if past scientific theories which were successful were found to be false, we have no reason to believe that our current theories are true.
+And I’d present ideas like Laudan’s pessimistic meta-induction, which says that if past scientific theories which were successful were found to be false, we have no reason to believe that our current theories are true.
 I’m looking into writing a more “academic” version of this post.